ducktrshessami/scdl-core/README.md

 ```

 When I become more social I'll consider putting this on [npm](https://www.npmjs.com/).
 I'd also have to rename this seeing as scdl is [taken](https://www.npmjs.com/package/scdl).

+# To-Do

+- Add the ability to change what transcoding is used when downloading